 - Report a workplace injury or illness to the Texas Division of Workers’ Compensation within one year.
 This requires filing DWC Form 41, Employee’s Claim for Compensation for a Work-Related Injury or Occupational Illness.

 Injured employees must also tell their doctors that their injury was work-related so the physicians will know to report it as required.
-An injured worker must notify the insurance carrier and the Workers’ Compensation division if their job duties or pay changes because of their injury.
+An injured worker must notify the insurance carrier and the Workers’ Compensation division if their job duties or pay change because of their injury.

 Failing to meet deadlines or otherwise violating requirements of the Texas workers’ compensation program can cause a claim to be denied.
 An attorney Herrman & Herrman can review your claim and determine whether an appeal is in order.